Research Assistant Professors

 Dr. Joseph Conrad

-Joseph, a Research Assistant Professor in Chemistry, completed PhD school in Microbiology and Immunology at Vanderbilt (dissertation mentor: Dr. Spyros Kalams) in 2011.
-Joseph contributes Immunology expertise, experience in international and global health, and a background in human subjects research to the overarching group research agenda that is focused on low resource diagnostics and eradication of infectious, tropical, and neglected diseases.
-With a background in cellular immunology, Joseph is heading up a project to apply mobile solid phase extraction technology to cellular enumeration diagnostics.
-He is also active in developing low resource diagnostic technologies in the context of diseases such as HPV, TB, and malaria.
-Joseph works as a Program Manager for the IeDEA Network Coordinating Center and is involved in molecular phylogenetic investigations of HIV transmission clusters in Chinese MSM.
-Previously a Global Health Fellow at the Vanderbilt Institute for Global Health (VIGH) and a Rural Aquaculture Project Volunteer with the United States Peace Corps in Zambia, he enjoys cycling his two little girls to school and participating in triathlons with his wife.
-Holla.
-Link to his CV.
+Joseph, a Research Assistant Professor in Chemistry and Faculty Research Scholar, completed PhD school in Microbiology and Immunology at Vanderbilt in 2011 (CD8+ T cell (dys)function in chronic HIV disease with Dr. Spyros Kalams).
+Joseph contributes immunology and biomedical research expertise, experience in international and global health, and a background in human subjects research to the group research agenda focused on low resource diagnostics and elimination of infectious, tropical, and neglected diseases.
+Joseph contributes to diverse projects applying mobile solid phase extraction technology to clinical diagnostics for CD4+ T cell enumeration and biomarker capture and identification for malaria and HIV.
+Joseph completed post-doctoral research at the Vanderbilt Institute for Global Health and with the Vanderbilt-Zambia Network for Innovation in Global Health.
+In a past life, he was a Rural Aquaculture Project Volunteer with the United States Peace Corps in Zambia.
+Now, he enjoys competing in triathlons with his wife and cycling with his daughters to school.

 Anna joined the lab in March 2012 and is working on malaria diagnostics, specifically using saliva.
 She is from the Pittsburgh, PA area (Go Steelers!) and graduated from Allegheny College in May 2011 with a B.S. in Chemistry and a minor in History.
 She enjoys craft beer and even brewed her own during her last semester at Allegheny – and got 2 credits for doing so.
 Aside from being a giant history and beer nerd, she has played the euphonium (Google it) since 10th grade and is a member of the Vanderbilt Community Concert Band.
 In her spare time, she enjoys reading books about the American Revolution, Harry Potter, and watching The Sound of Music on repeat.